ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/integrations/c++/keywords to python/Readme.md

 # How do c++ comments work in python?

 The same way they do in c++, except c++ does not have a `help` function to see the compiled out comments; there are some comments that get filtered out, like the ones around returns, item assignments of value, etcetera.
 While not perfect, it gets 99% and the remaining .9% to 1% of the work is miniscule or redundant.
+Do note, though, that all defined comments above, inside, around a function, parameters included, are of that function's `help` comment-tree.